 Some potential solutions, both in terms of mitigation and practical accommodation, are outlined below:

-Given the importance of making the cores available to members of the CUNY community of bench scientists, it will be important to ensure adequate input from that community.
-Therefore, it is proposed that all ASRC cores have advisory panels comprising mainly CUNY users, which will be provided with annual overviews of operations and given ample opportunity to provide input on the strategic directions of these facilities.
-We will also host core facility open houses at ASRC and Graduate Center events that would otherwise draw in faculty and students from other campuses, and continue to promote the cores through our website and print flyers disseminated to relevant science departments.
+Given the importance of making the core facilities available to members of the CUNY community of bench scientists, it will be important to ensure adequate input from that community.
+Therefore, it is proposed that all ASRC core facilities have advisory panels comprising mainly CUNY users, which will be provided with annual overviews of operations and given ample opportunity to provide input on the strategic directions of these facilities.
+We will also host core facility open houses at ASRC and Graduate Center events that would otherwise draw in faculty and students from other campuses, and continue to promote the core facilities through our website and print flyers disseminated to relevant science departments.

 We have had success co-organizing symposia and seminars and have drawn significant numbers of CUNY faculty and students as attendees.
 Initiating a poll to gain further insights into the areas of interest, practical issues, and logistics will help us develop additional events.

 Faculty members from the ASRC will focus additional resources to coordinate with Graduate Center executive officers in order to pursue recruitment efforts targeted at improving the quality and quantity of the incoming classes.
 This will have direct benefit to the talent pool of young researchers at ASRC as well as to all research-active groups in CUNY who are affiliated with The Graduate Center and its programs.
 As we consider new interdisciplinary educational programs, described earlier, we will work with relevant faculty from across CUNY to capitalize on unique opportunities at the ASRC that resonate with strengths elsewhere in the University.